A Chris Buck Workshop

 About Chris Buck

-Born and raised in Toronto, Canada, Chris has been an advertising and magazine photographer for over 35 years.
+He grew up in Toronto, Canada, with his father working for Kodak, creating an early connection to photography.
 His three books have built him an audience with the public, while his pictures have been awarded over 50 times in the photo annual American Photography.

-He’s photographed four Presidents, Jay-Z, and Grumpy Cat.
-He is currently based in the New York area.
+He’s photographed four Presidents, Kendrick Lamar, and Grumpy Cat.

 Schedule